Why did my appeal get denied?

 The Student Advancement Committee is made up of degree-granting department chairpersons and representatives from some administrative departments:

-Department Chairs or their representatives from Architectural Engineering and Building Construction, Electrical Engineering and Computer Science, Mechanical Engineering, School of Business, School of Nursing, and General Studies, and also the Registrar, Director of the Learning Resource Center, Director of Counseling, Director of Financial Aid, and the Coordinator of Student Support Services.
+Department Chairs or their representatives from Architectural Engineering and Building Construction, Electrical Engineering and Computer Science, Mechanical Engineering, School of Business, School of Nursing, and General Studies, and also the Registrar, Director of the ESL Program, Director of the Raider Center for Academic Success, Director of Counseling, Director of Financial Aid, and the Coordinator of Student Support Services.

 Although these people are all members of the committee, they do not all attend every meeting.
 However, there will be a minimum of six people at your appeal.